DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Yeah, ok" - Rinne answered.

-In that instance, on her back could be seen wings that expanded, something that only Kay saw.
+In that instance, on her back could be seen wings that expanded, something that only Kai saw.

-"If Kay is going to fight, then I'm too is going to"
+"If Kai is going to fight, then I'm too is going to"

 Thunderstorm fall upon the scene.
-Like pillars of light, gigantic lightings were striking down the gargoyle that Kay blow away.
+Like pillars of light, gigantic lightings were striking down the gargoyle that Kai blow away.
 And then it mowed down all gargoyles around.
 Demons, that were being annihilated, screamed.
 In just few seconds, the presence of demons disappeared on the streets.